-- We introduce the Diversity Assignment Problem (DAP). - We formulate the DAP using mixed integer programming (MIP) [7] and find the optimal solution on random graphs constructed in a manner reminiscent of real overlay topologies.
-To support larger graphs, we extend this formulation to a fast greedy approximation and demonstrate results that are relatively close to the optimal solution in such larger graphs. - We analyze the impact of diversity on a real cloud overlay topology and extend our approach to support adding routing nodes to the graph in an online manner to address increased client demand.
+- We introduce the Diversity Assignment Problem (DAP).
+DAP describes how to assign diversity to routing nodes in order to maximize the probability of each client pair being connected. - We formulate the DAP using mixed integer programming (MIP) [8] and find the optimal solution on random graphs

+- constructed in a manner reminiscent of real overlay topologies.
+To support larger graphs, we extend this formulation to a fast greedy approximation and demonstrate results that are relatively close to the optimal solution in such larger graphs. - We extend our approach to optimize network resiliency for a given application's demands, rather than for overall expected client-to-client connectivity, to maximize system resiliency.
+Additionally, we offer an extension that prioritizes optimization for specific client-to-client connections such that the assignment offers higher resiliency to certain connections while sacrificing resiliency of other connections. - We analyze the impact of diversity on a real cloud overlay topology and extend our approach to support adding routing nodes to the graph in an online manner to address increased client demand. - We analyze the loss in resiliency when optimally assigning variants based on inaccurate information about compromises.